 Except for special events, we book only over the phone.
-Call 503-632-6136 between 9:00 a.m. and 6:00 p.m. seven days a week to make your arrangements.
-You will also need to call the day before your visit to get the current gate combination.
-If you're interested in our annual Music Festival, check it out at this link.
+Call 503-630-6136 between 9:00 a.m. and 6:00 p.m. seven days a week to make your arrangements.
+Please call when you reach Estacada so our volunteers will know when to greet you and to get the current gate code.
+Phone service is limited once you pass Estacada.

 Where do I go to check in?

-Follow the signs from Tumala Mountain Road down the mile-long gravel drive.
+Follow the SMR signs from Tumala Mountain Road down the mile-long gravel drive.
+At this point do not follow your GPS.
 As you enter the developed area, bear to your left and follow the outer loop all the way around the camp.
 There will be a sign on your left next to the current camp host.
-If you find no one around (probably out doing chores), just continue around the loop to the office.
+If you find no one around (probably out doing chores), just continue around the loop to the office (look for the playground equipment).
 If we don't notice you right away, toot your horn merrily a couple of times.

 What should I/we bring?